Ebrahim Raisi: 2017 presidential election

 Raisi was named as one of the Popular Front of Islamic Revolution Forces (JAMNA)'s presidential candidates in February 2017.
 His candidacy was also supported by the Front of Islamic Revolution Stability.
-He officially announced his nomination in a statement published on 6 April, and called it his “religious and revolutionary responsibility to run”, citing the need for a “fundamental change in the executive management of the country” and a government that “fights poverty and corruption.”
+He officially announced his nomination in a statement published on 6 April, and called it his "religious and revolutionary responsibility to run", citing the need for a "fundamental change in the executive management of the country" and a government that "fights poverty and corruption."

-He registered on 14 April 2017 at Ministry of Interior with saying it's time to perform citizenship rights, not only writing act.
+He registered on 14 April 2017 at the Ministry of Interior saying it's time to perform citizenship rights, not only writing act.

 On 15 May 2017, conservative candidate Mohammad Bagher Ghalibaf withdrew his candidacy in favor of Raisi.
 It was speculated that Ghalibaf would be Raisi's first vice president if he was elected.
 They also joined in a campaign rally in Tehran with each other.

-After election results were announced, Raisi received 15,786,449 out of 42,382,390 (38.30% of the votes).
-He lost to incumbent President Rouhani and ranked second.
+After the election results were announced, Raisi received 15,786,449 out of 42,382,390 (38.30% of the votes).
+He lost to incumbent president Rouhani and ranked second.
 He did not congratulate Rouhani on his re-election as the president, and asked the Guardian Council to look into "violations of the law" before and during the elections, with 100 pages of attached documentation.

-Presidency
+Presidency (2021–2024)

 2021 presidential election

 In 2021, Raisi ran again for the presidency and won the election.
 The election had a 48.8% turnout, and 63% went to Raisi.
 Out of 28.9 million votes, around 3.7 million votes were not counted, likely because they were blank or otherwise invalid protest votes.
 According to many observers, the 2021 Iranian presidential election was rigged in favour of Raisi.

 Almost 600 candidates, 40 of which were female, registered in the election, of which 7 men were approved a month before the election by the 12 jurists and theologians on the Guardian Council (an unelected body that has the final decision on candidate validity based on the strength of 'the candidates' qualifications').
 Three of those seven candidates were subsequently pulled out before polling day.
-Before he withdrew, reformist candidate Mohsen Mehralizadeh hinted that the vote would be a foregone conclusion, saying during a candidates' TV debate that the ruling clerics had aligned "sun, moon and the heavens to make one particular person the president," according to The Economist.
-Former President Mahmoud Ahmadinejad, among those barred from running, said in a video message that he would not vote, declaring: "I do not want to have a part in this sin."
+Before he withdrew, reformist candidate Mohsen Mehralizadeh hinted that the vote would be a foregone conclusion, saying during a candidate TV debate that the ruling clerics had aligned "sun, moon and the heavens to make one particular person the president," according to The Economist.
+Former president Mahmoud Ahmadinejad, among those barred from running, said in a video message that he would not vote, declaring: "I do not want to have a part in this sin."